HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Overview

-Two mid-range business laptops targeting the same buyer: the professional who wants a reliable, portable workhorse without paying flagship prices.
-The HP EliteBook 845 G11 ($1,399) runs AMD Ryzen 7 PRO with 32 GB RAM.
-The Lenovo ThinkPad T14s Gen 6 ($1,249) uses Intel Core Ultra 7 with 16 GB RAM.
-Both are sub-3.1 lb, MIL-STD rated, and Windows 11 Pro.
+I had both of these on my desk for a week, and they’re remarkably similar machines targeting the same buyer: the professional who wants a portable workhorse without paying flagship prices.
+The HP EliteBook 845 G11 () runs AMD Ryzen 7 PRO with 32 GB RAM.
+The Lenovo ThinkPad T14s Gen 6 () uses Intel Core Ultra 7 with 16 GB RAM.
+Both weigh under 3.1 lbs, carry MIL-STD ratings, and ship with Windows 11 Pro.

 Keyboard

 The ThinkPad T14s has the best keyboard in any laptop.
-Full stop.
-Deep travel, crisp feedback, perfect spacing, plus the red TrackPoint for cursor control without leaving the home row.
-The EliteBook 845’s keyboard is very good, comfortable for all-day typing, but it doesn’t match the ThinkPad’s feel.
+Period.
+Deep travel, crisp feedback, perfect spacing, plus the red TrackPoint so you never have to leave the home row.
+I typed on both all week and kept reaching for the ThinkPad.
+The EliteBook 845’s keyboard is very good, comfortable for all-day typing, but it just doesn’t have the same tactile response.

 Winner: Lenovo ThinkPad T14s Gen 6.
 ThinkPad keyboard is legendary for a reason.